 You can use test clones to try out migrated VMs on Compute Engine before putting them in production.
 When you create a test clone, Migrate for Compute Engine clones the VM from the source platform, then moves the clone to Compute Engine for testing.
-Note that when the source platform is Azure, you must stop the VM.
-You can start it again once the test clone is running.

 Test clones have the following limitations: